 - Gluten Free Pumpkin Pie

-- Add coconut four and mix until well combined (batter will be thick and not sticky)
+- Add the coconut flour and mix until well combined (batter will be thick and not sticky)

 - Use a mini ice cream scoop (see pictures), or a spoon to form truffles

-- Place truffles on a baking sheet covered with wax paper
+- Place truffles on a wax paper lined baking sheet

 - For each truffle, drop it into the melted chocolate. use a spoon to drizzle the chocolate over the top

-- Use a fork and toothpick to place truffle back onto the baking sheet
+- Use a fork and toothpick under the bottom to place truffle back onto the lined baking sheet

 - Top immediately with flaked sea salt